East End of London: Politics and social reform

 William Booth began his Christian Revival Society in 1865, preaching the gospel in a tent erected in the Friends Burial Ground, Thomas Street, Whitechapel.
 Others joined his Christian Mission, and on 7 August 1878 the Salvation Army was formed at a meeting held at 272 Whitechapel Road.
 A statue commemorates both his mission and his work in helping the poor.
 Dubliner Thomas John Barnardo came to the London Hospital, Whitechapel to train for medical missionary work in China.
 Soon after his arrival in 1866 a cholera epidemic swept the East End killing 3,000 people.
 Many families were left destitute, with thousands of children orphaned and forced to beg or find work in the factories.
 In 1867, Barnardo set up a Ragged School to provide a basic education but was shown the many children sleeping rough.
 His first home for boys was established at 18 Stepney Causeway in 1870.
 When a boy died after being turned away (the home was full), the policy was instituted of "No Destitute Child Ever Refused Admission".

 In 1884, the Settlement movement was founded, with settlements such as Toynbee Hall and Oxford House, to encourage university students to live and work in the slums, experience the conditions and try to alleviate some of the poverty and misery in the East End.
 Notable residents of Toynbee Hall included R. H. Tawney, Clement Attlee, Guglielmo Marconi, and William Beveridge.
 The Hall continues to exert considerable influence, with the Workers Educational Association (1903), Citizens Advice Bureau (1949) and Child Poverty Action Group (1965) all being founded or influenced by it.

 In 1888, the matchgirls of Bryant and May in Bow went on strike for better working conditions.
-Another notable strike by women, was in 1968, when female staff at the Ford plant in Dagenham took industrial action to gain the same wages as male staff.
-This ultimately led the government to introduce the Equal Pay Act of 1970.
+Another notable strike by women was in 1968, when female staff at the Ford plant in Dagenham took industrial action to gain the same wages as male staff.
+This ultimately led the government to introduce the Equal Pay Act 1970.
 These actions, combined with the many dock strikes, made the East End a key element in the foundation and achievements of modern socialist and trade union organisations, as well as the Suffragette movement.